 Save and override settings

-Each time you change some setting in in the Options dialog, a message with the number of unsaved setting appear in the bottom of the dialog.
+Each time you change some setting in the ReSharper options dialog, a message with the number of unsaved setting appear at the bottom of the dialog.

 To apply the changes, you should save them using one of the buttons:

 Save (Smart Save)